Relay Protocol

 Consider the case where orders are settled every 2 minutes, which is comparable to other interoperability protocols that do message validation like Wormhole, LayerZero, etc. This is around 240 times quicker than Across.
 Once you factor in that only half the relayer’s capital can be used for filling (because the rest is used as escrow), it works out around 120x more capital efficient.
 This means Relayer can either earn more or charge less for the same amount of capital.

 One other nice thing about individual settlement is that it doesn’t require global consensus or third party validation.
 You just need the two parties involved in the transaction, the user and the relayer, to agree that the order was filled.
 This allows even more aggressive settlement time.
-In Relay, actors will be incentivized (through reputation, bond penalties, etc) to quickly “self-settle” orders and only rely on 3rd party validation to settle disputes.
+In Relay, actors will be incentivized (through reputation, bond penalties, etc.) to quickly “self-settle” orders and only rely on third party validation to settle disputes.
 This can result in even greater capital efficiency for relayers.

 Relay ETH